myTerminal/myTerminal.github.io/portfolio/cover.md

 ## Summary

-With almost sixteen years in software, my career is a blend of passion and expertise.
-Since beginning in the early 2000s, I’ve worked across a variety of platforms, tech stacks, and disciplines, spending the past decade dedicated to building dynamic web experiences with a focus on front-end technologies.
+With over sixteen years in software, my career is a blend of passion and expertise.
+Since beginning in the early 2000s, I've worked across a variety of platforms, tech stacks, and disciplines, spending the past decade dedicated to building dynamic web experiences with a focus on front-end technologies.

 My approach to technology is fueled by curiosity, a forward-looking perspective, and a dedication to constant improvement.
 These qualities empower me to tackle challenges both within and beyond my primary expertise.
-I’m also deeply committed to mentoring and sharing knowledge, aiming to inspire both my team and the broader professional community.
+I'm also deeply committed to mentoring and sharing knowledge, aiming to inspire both my team and the broader professional community.

 ## Being a Technology Enthusiast

-For me, working with computers is more than just a job—it’s a genuine passion that extends beyond the office.
+For me, working with computers is more than just a job and rather, it's a genuine passion that extends beyond the office.
 My interest spans both software and hardware, leading me to regularly contribute to open-source projects and participate in online developer communities.
 I love experimenting with all kinds of machines, not just computers, enjoying the exploration and tinkering process.

 ## Hobbies & Personal Life